The Black Collection

 Students of Polythechnique School, which was founded by Gaspard Monge

-This seal stamp was acquired in Austria.
+This seal stamp comes from Austria.
 Horns were common crest elements in heraldry across the Holy Roman Empire.
 What is interesting about this engraving is the shape of the shield, which is rather unusual.
-Its elaborate lines and design correspond to what German heraldry sometimes describes as a “Kraweel” or “Tartschenform,” derived from late medieval and early Renaissance shield shapes commonly used in Central Europe.
-Although this is not an official category of shield in classical heraldry, these terms are used informally by collectors in Germany and Austria.
+Its elaborate lines correspond to what German heraldry sometimes describes as a “Kraweel” or “Tartschenform,” derived from late medieval and early Renaissance shield shapes commonly used in Central Europe.
+Although this is not an official category of shield in classical heraldry, these terms are used informally in Germany and Austria.

-The de Cornulier family is a surviving family of the French nobility, originally from Brittany.
+The is a seal stamp of the de Cornulier family, originally from Brittany.
 It was recognized as noble of ancient extraction in 1668, based on a proven lineage tracing back to 1487.
 The family notably produced several mayors of Nantes and several Présidents à mortier at the Parliament of Brittany.
 The de Cornulier family is believed to have originally borne the name de Cornillé, and to descend from the former lords of the parish of Cornillé, in the diocese of Rennes.
 It is said to descend from Grégoire de Cornillé, a skilled hunter, who around the year 1380 was authorized by Duke John IV of Brittany to replace his coat of arms - which had been Argent, three crows Sable - with the arms borne thereafter by the de Cornulier family: Azure, a stag’s head caboshed Or, surmounted between its antlers by an ermine spot Argent.
 He is also said to have changed his name from de Cornillé to de Cornulier at that time.
 The family held multiple titles over the centuries.

 René de Cornulier-Lucinière